 Virtually everything you can find opposing the Codex makes a reference to either Rath or Laibow, though in an interesting twist, they seem to be at war with each other, with Rath accusing Laibow of being a “disinfo agent.”
 Laibow is a primary source for the most inflammatory Codex claims and Rath “revealed” the alleged connection between the Codex and the Nazis.

 Rath’s specific allegation is that Nazi industrialists Fritz ter Meer and Hermann Schmitz, both IG Farben executives sentenced to prison for their use of slave labor, played major roles in the creation of the Codex.
 Their goal, Rath hypothesizes, was to use German industry to control the world’s food supply.
-However, no evidence exists that neither Schmitz, ter Meer or IG Farben itself had any involvement in the Codex.
+However, there’s no evidence that either Schmitz, ter Meer or IG Farben itself had any involvement in the writing or refining the Codex.
 In fact, Schmitz died three years before the first Codex Commission meeting and IG Farben was liquidated by the Allies in 1952.

 Those asserting that the Codex is some kind of post-war Nazi plot can only make vague allegations that because Farben’s successor companies (including Bayer and BASF) employed Nazi war criminals, and Germany played a major role in the creation of the Codex, there must be a link between the two.
 But allegations and coincidences aren’t evidence.
 A final irony is that Hans Frenzel, who played such a major role in reviving the Codex, was an active member of the Austrian anti-Nazi resistance.

 Another focus of the Codex conspiracy is the regulation of vitamins and supplements.
 And there is a great deal of confusion regarding various laws in different countries.
 In 2005, the Codex passed its “Guidelines for Vitamin and Mineral Food Supplements.”
-These guidelines (which run a very un-Codex-like two pages) simply suggest that the best way for a person to obtain their needed supply of vitamins and minerals is through a well-balanced diet, that supplements should contain certain minimum amounts of vitamins and minerals, and they should be correctly labeled, regardless of content.
+These statues (which run a very un-Codex-like two pages) simply suggest that the best way for a person to obtain their needed supply of vitamins and minerals is through a well-balanced diet, that supplements should contain certain minimum amounts of vitamins and minerals, and they should be correctly labeled, regardless of content.
+All of this is completely true.

-None of what the Codex Commission suggests in these guidelines has anything to do with banning garlic, amino acids or home-grown food, which is what many conspiracy theorists claim.
+None of what the Codex Commission suggests has anything to do with banning garlic, amino acids or home-grown food, which is what many conspiracy theorists claim it will do.
 Yes, the US government has proposed numerous bills to regulate supplements and food safety.
 But they all died in committee and never had anything to do with “banning” anything, only regulating an out-of-control market ripe for fraud and abuse.
 In 2002, the European Union proposed a ban on vitamin mega-dosing and all dietary supplements that hadn’t been scientifically tested, but the law was overturned in court.
 This was an independent action by the EU, and wasn’t linked to the Codex.

 Contrary to hysterical claims, no Executive Orders have been signed placing the US food supply under Codex control, and numerous “deadlines” regarding when supplements, nutrients, vitamins and education in natural medicine would become illegal have all come and gone.
 Meanwhile, I can go to any drug or grocery store and buy a mind-boggling array of pills, powders, extracts and solutions, most of which are totally untested and probably will do nothing for me.